Showcase

 Head of PBS Digital Studios

-As Head of PBS Digital Studios, Maribel Lopez serves as the executive producer of PBS’s original digital programming, oversees publishing operations and manages relationships with PBS member stations on behalf of PBS Digital Studios.
+As Head of PBS Digital Studios, Maribel Lopez serves as the executive producer of PBS’s award-winning original digital programming, oversees publishing operations, and manages relationships with PBS member stations on behalf of PBS Digital Studios.
 She is responsible for identifying opportunities to expand reach and implement strategies to advance the legacy of PBS to the next generation of fans and supporters of public media.

-Maribel is a member of Poynter’s Leadership Academy for Women in Media (2021) and she has served as a panel reviewer for the National Endowment for the Humanities and the John S. and James L. Knight Foundation.
+She actively serves as a PBS Mentor, was an Aspen Ideas Festival Fellow (2022), a member of Poynter’s Leadership Academy for Women in Media (2021), a graduate of United Way’s Leaders United professional development program (2019) and has served as a reviewer for the National Endowment for the Humanities and the John S. and James L. Knight Foundation.

 Maribel holds a bachelor’s degree in mass communications and Spanish from Wartburg College in Waverly, Iowa.